shayanshater/de-project-funland/README.md

 export AWS_DEFAULT_REGION=<your default region>
 ```

-An AWS parameter needs to be put into parameter store with a parameter name of "last_checked".
+An AWS parameter is automatically put into AWS parameter store with a parameter name of "last_checked".
 This parameter is a date in the format "YYYY-MM-DD HH:MM:SS:ffffff".
 This date should be some date before 2019, to ensure that all the data gets extracted from the database initially.\

-In AWS secret manager, your should set up a secret with the name "db_creds" with 4 key value pairs e.g.:
+This terraform setup will also create a secret with 10 key value pairs of database credentials for initial and final databases (the information in terraform.example.tfvars must be completed).

 ```console
 {